FreeAllMedia/generator-troupe/README.md

 ## Running Tests

-It's easy to run the test suite locally, and *highly recommended* if you're using Generator-troupe.js on a platform we aren't automatically testing for.
+It's easy to run the test suite locally, and *highly recommended* if you're using Troupe Generator on a platform we aren't automatically testing for.

 ```
 npm test